tobinjo96/FastKNN/README.md

 # FastKNN
-An implementation of the Fast K-NN method introduced by Zhang et. al. (2013)
+An implementation of the Fast kNN method introduced by 'Fast kNN Graph Construction with Locality Sensitive Hashing' by Zhang et. al. (2013).